-Industrial hemp(Cannabis sativa) has been cultivated for centuries as a source of fibre for rope, sail and clothing, and the seed crushed for oil, food and feed.
+Industrial hemp and marijuana belong to the same species (Cannabis sativa) and both produce a psychoactive drug known as delta-9 tetrahydrocannabinol (THC).
+Hemp has been cultivated for centuries as a source of fibre for rope, sail, and clothing and the seed crushed for oil, food and feed.
 In Canada, hemp was outlawed in 1937 under the Narcotics Control Act.
-However, hemp varieties with low levels of delta-9 tetrahydrocannabinol (THC) have since been developed, and in March of 1998 the ban was lifted, permitting the production of hemp under license.
-Canada has adopted a THC level of 0.3 per cent as the concentration that separates non-narcotic from narcotic cultivars.
+However, hemp varieties with low THC levels have since been developed and in March of 1998, the ban was lifted permitting the production of hemp under license.
+Canada has adopted a THC level of 0.3% as the concentration that separates non-narcotic from narcotic cultivars.

-In 2004, 66,325 metric tonnes (MT) of hemp fibre and 30,265 MT of hemp seed were produced world wide.
-The major hemp fibre producers are China (26,000 MT), Spain, North Korea and Chile, while the major hemp grain growers are China (24,000 MT), France and

-Chile.
-Approximately 9,700 ha (24,000 ac.) of hemp was grown in Canada in 2005.
-In Saskatchewan, close to 3,430 ha (8,470 ac.) were seeded to hemp seed in 2005, with 87 growers receiving licenses to grow hemp.
+In 2004, 66,325 metric tonnes (MT) of hemp fibre and 30,265 MT of hemp seed was produced world wide.
+The major hemp fibre producers are China (26,000 MT), Spain, Korea (DPR) and Chile, while the major hemp grain growers are China (24,000 MT), France and Chile.
+Approximately 19,400 ha (48,000 ac.) of hemp was grown in Canada in 2006.
+In Saskatchewan, close to 6,025 ha (14,880 ac.) were seeded to hemp seed in 2006, with 41 growers receiving licenses to grow hemp.
 Hemp production in Saskatchewan is equally split between conventional and organic hemp.
-Almost all of the industrial hemp produced in Canada is for the seed market, as the fibre processing industry is still under development.
+Almost all of the industrial hemp produced in Canada is for the seed market as the fibre processing industry is still under development.

-Hemp is a tall (1.5 - 4 m or 4 - 13 ft.) annual plant grown for grain and fibre.
-In well-structured soils, the plant can produce a 15 to 30 cm (6 - 12 in.) tap root.
+Hemp is a tall (1.5-4 m or 4-13 ft.) annual plant grown for grain and fibre.
+In well-structured soils, the plant can produce a 15-30 cm (6-12 in.) tap root.
+In compacted or poorly drained soils, the plant produces more lateral fibrous roots.
+Leaves are palmate with seven to 11 leaflets with serrated edges.